Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 7. Put on One’s Thinking Cap

-To put on one’s thinking cap means to think deeply and to analyze something from all possible aspects.
+To put on one’s thinking cap means to think deeply and analyze something from all possible perspectives.

-When we have a problem, we should put on our thinking cap so we can come up with clever solutions.
+If you have a problem, you should put on your thinking cap so you can come up with clever solutions.

 8. Play One’s Cards Close to One’s Chest

 The negotiators are cunning.
-They play their cards close to their chest to hide their real intentions.
+They play their cards close to their chests and hide their real intentions.

-The manager tries to keep his out of pocket low during business trips.
+The manager tries to keep his out-of-pocket spending low during business trips.
 He does not want his company’s auditors to question him about unnecessary expenses.

-On a shoestring means on limited budget.
-Get along on a shoestring means to survive on limited budget.
+On a shoestring means on a limited budget.
+To get along on a shoestring means to survive on a limited budget.